anandbosedev/android-ci-demo/ReadMe.md

 I am working on this during my free times.
 Here are the list of things I plan to do:

-1. Explore the ways to automate the container image builds, at least during vendor updates (Android SDK toolchain, Gradle, OpenJDK, emulator, base image security updates, etc)
+1. Explore the ways to automate the container image builds `anandbose16/android-sdk`, at least during vendor updates (Android SDK toolchain, Gradle, OpenJDK, emulator, base image security updates, etc)
 2. Provide more container images for different Android versions
 3. Improve workflow configurations for GitLab, BitBucket, Azure DevOps etc.
-4. Improve performance with persisting Gradle caches.
+4. Improve workflow performance by caching dependencies, emulator images, configurations.
+Also persisting the caches across the build will significantly reduces execution times.

 #### *Feel free to send comments, suggestions, issues and pull requests!*